-Subdivision (a)(3)(A) requires an end market to send "incompatible materials that can be further processed and recycled[...]to entities that are authorized to further process and recycle the material."
-Sending such materials for further processing and recycling is not necessarily a cost-efficient or environmentally preferable option.
+Subdivision (a)(3)(A) requires a responsible end market to send "incompatible materials that can be further processed and recycled[...] to entities that are authorized to further process and recycle the material."
+Sending such materials for further processing and recycling is not necessarily a cost-efficient or environmentally preferable option, and thus may raise costs or deter end markets from taking part in California's EPR system.
 AMERIPEN recommends avoiding application of this mandate in cases that would be counterproductive.
-This may be achieved by amending the clause as follows: "For incompatible materials that can be further processed and recycled, the entity sends materials to entities that are authorized to further process and recycle the material, unless the end market determines that doing so would create more impacts to the environment than an alternative."
+This may be achieved by amending the clause as follows: "For incompatible materials that can be further processed and recycled, the entity sends materials to entities that are authorized to further process and recycle the material, unless the end market determines that doing so would not be cost-effective or would create more impacts to the environment than an alternative."